 The world’s fourth biggest polluter, per capita

 So, it’s ironic, given this romance between Danes and environmentalism, that Denmark was recently named the world’s fourth biggest polluter per capita by the World Wildlife Fund.
 Only three Middle Eastern countries. – Kuwait, Qatar, and the UAE, were worse.
 (The US was 8th.)

 The reason the Danes come in so high on this list is meat, specifically pigs.
 Pigs and pig products are Denmark’s major exports.
 Live pigs, pork, and diabetic insulin, which is genetically modified based on an extract from the pancreas of pigs.
 Denmark has more pigs than people; it’s the pigs that pay for all Denmark’s chic corporate sustainability departments and all those wind turbines.

 The modern Danish clean-energy economy is built on the back of pigs, and pigs are environmentally dirty.
 So are Denmark’s thriving dairy industry and wearable fur industry.

 What’s more, the World Wildlife Fund tracks not only local pollution, but the pollution local consumers produce elsewhere.
 So, if a Dane buys a T-shirt from H&M or an iPhone that is produced in China, the pollution goes on the Danish account.
 And Danes buy a lot of stuff from abroad.

 Danes also love to eat meat, from both local and international sources.
 And they love to travel.
-Airplanes are awful for the environment.
+Airplanes leave a terrible carbon footprint.